 2 Hit the Inner Harbor

 Considered the heart of Baltimore, the Inner Harbor is home to the shops and boutiques of Harborplace, Fells Point and Harbor East, amazing restaurants, and renowned attractions like the National Aquarium, The American Visionary Art Museum, The Maryland Science Center, Ripley’s Believe It or Not and The Baltimore Museum of Industry.
 Explore the area by water taxi or walk the 7-mile brick Waterfront Promenade that connects all the action.

 3 Party Like a Pirate at Fells Point’s Privateer Festival

 The British Navy called Baltimore a “Nest of Pirates,” and the Fells Point neighborhood still likes to let its pirate flag fly.
-The Maritime Heritage Festival in Fell's Point has slides for kids, a grog tent for grownups, and a nautical pet costume contest for everyone.
+The annual Privateer Festival in Fell's Point Visit historic ships, reenactors, comedic skits, live music, maritime merchant booths & a bounty of food and drink.
+A kids' area features craft activities and the popular parrot display.
 Throughout the year, set sail with Urban Pirates Family and Adult Cruises for a swashbuckling harbor adventure.

 More about Urban Pirates-Baltimore